 This is why we recommend for people to continue with their doctor or therapist recommended exercises and to continue with mild treatments of the T•Shellz Wrap® for a period of time - to better ensure complete healing.

 Ongoing treatments to enhance circulation will soothe, relax and promote healing of your damaged muscles and tendons.
 T•Shellz treatments will also allow your soft tissue to extend further due to the increased heat generated in this same soft tissue.
 The more extensible your tissues are, the less likely they are to strain or sprain.

-The Elbow T•Shellz Wrap® is a highly effective therapy tool for people suffering from elbow, forearm, upper arm or general elbow injuries - such as muscle tears, tendon tears, strains, tendonitis, tendinopathy, tendinosis, impingements, elbow bursitis, and any pain associated with trigger points, scar tissue, and arthritis in the arm, elbow or forearm.
+The Arm/Leg T•Shellz Wrap® is intended to be used as a vital part of a conservative treatment protocol for people recovering from elbow, forearm, upper arm or general soft tissue strains in the arm - such as muscle tears, tendon tears, strains, tendonitis, tendinopathy, tendinosis, impingements, elbow bursitis, and any pain associated with trigger points, scar tissue, and arthritis in the arm, elbow or forearm.

 A Healthy Lifestyle to Prevent Soft Tissue Injury

 In order to live a healthy lifestyle, it is important to manage your weight, diet, and level of exercise.
 Self-management of your health will result in lifelong benefits.
 Information Seeking and being Proactive are key tools to understanding and maintaining your body.
 It is important to keep a positive attitude and to always seek the guidance of your physician if you have any questions or concerns about your health.